 (G) A state or local government agency or entity with records relevant to a complaint or investigation being conducted by a representative of the office shall provide the representative access to the records.

-(H) The state ombudsman, with the approval of the director of aging, may issue a subpoena to compel any person he reasonably believes may be able to provide information to appear before him or his designee and give sworn testimony and to produce documents, books, records, papers, or other evidence the state ombudsman believes is relevant to the investigation.
-On the refusal of a witness to be sworn or to answer any question put to him, or if a person disobeys a subpoena, the ombudsman shall apply to the Franklin County court of common pleas for a contempt order, as in the case of disobedience of the requirements of a subpoena issued from the court, or a refusal to testify in the court.
+(H) The state ombudsman, with the approval of the director of aging, may issue a subpoena to compel any person the ombudsman reasonably believes may be able to provide information to appear before the ombudsman or the ombudsman's designee and give sworn testimony and to produce documents, books, records, papers, or other evidence the state ombudsman believes is relevant to the investigation.
+On the refusal of a witness to be sworn or to answer any question put to the witness, or if a person disobeys a subpoena, the ombudsman shall apply to the Franklin county court of common pleas for a contempt order, as in the case of disobedience of the requirements of a subpoena issued from the court, or a refusal to testify in the court.

 (I) The state ombudsman may petition the court of common pleas in the county in which a long-term care facility is located to issue an injunction against any long-term care facility in violation of sections 3721.10 to 3721.17 of the Revised Code.